Hailey-Ross/syn_river/README.md

 ## Changes
 - Added Missing water hashes
 - Added Guarma Ocean in a Commented out state
-- Fixed incorrect typings for all types
+- Fixed incorrect typings for all watertypes

 ## Installation
 - Download the Latest files from Main Branch